decretist/Dissertation/Chapter3/chapter3.md

-Vulgate *Decretum* (87 are missing from Aa, and 62 are missing from Fd), these manuscripts represent an intermediate "next-to-last" stage in the development of the *Decretum* text intermediate the pre-Vulgate and Vulgate versions.[^c] Furthermore, the fact that the Lateran II canons *are* present in this "next-to-last" stage undermines the argument going back to Fransen and supported by Lenherr that the Lateran II canons are a last-minute addition, and
+Vulgate *Decretum* (87 are missing from Aa, and 62 are missing from Fd), these manuscripts represent an intermediate "next-to-last" stage in the development of the *Decretum* text intermediate the pre-Vulgate and Vulgate versions.[^13] Furthermore, the fact that the Lateran II canons *are* present in this "next-to-last" stage undermines the argument going back to Fransen and supported by Lenherr that the Lateran II canons are a last-minute addition, and